Degrees & Majors

 Dual-degree opportunities enable qualified students to enroll in graduate courses late in their undergraduate program and apply the coursework toward both the bachelor’s and master’s programs.
 That can mean saving a year or more in time and tuition dollars.

-Students must be formally accepted into the dual-degree program by the department and College of Arts and Sciences to be able to take graduate courses as an undergraduate.
+Students must be formally accepted into the Georgia State University dual-degree program by the department and College of Arts and Sciences to be able to take graduate courses as an undergraduate.
 Acceptance into the dual program does not constitute admission to the master’s program.
 Students must fulfill regular graduate admissions requirements and apply for the master’s program following college processes.

 Information about the dual program, including application instructions and program requirements, can be found in the Dual Degree section of the CAS website.

-Biology, M.S.
+Biology, B.S./Medical Sciences in Biology, M.S.

-Biology, M.S.
+Biology, B.S./Medical Sciences in Biology, M.S.

 Chemistry, B.S./M.S.